01Joseph-Hwang10/static-webpage-with-auth/README.md

 # Static Webpage with Authentication

-Serves static webpage with authentication implemented firebase authentication.
+Serves static webpage with authentication implemented with firebase authentication.

 # Usage